ndhoang123/ITKowledge/OOP/README.md

 - It can declare and intialize the field and non-abstract method in abstract class.

+=> You can think the abstract class as inheritance feature.

 ### **Interface**
 - An interface is a contract.
 Any class or struct that implements that contract must provide an implementation of the members defined in the interface.